 Secrets of the South by Walter Richardson & Kathy Berardi

 Dr. Franka by Scott Nabat

 Purlieu by Emily Fohr

-2019's winner received personal introduction to three separate talent managers in addition to our grand prize winner receiving script notes and a personal consultation from none other than Alex Robb at Insignia Entertainment.
+2019's winner received personal introduction to three separate talent managers in addition to our grand prize winner receiving script notes and a personal consultation from none other than the top talent manager at Insignia Entertainment.

 * * *

 1. What's your background?
 How long have you been writing?
 And what made you choose and or transition into screenwriting?